-The letter below is from Sen. Dianne Feinstein to a Vote Hemp supporter in reply to a letter asking her to cosponsor a Senate version of H.R.
-1831, the Industrial Hemp Farming Act of 2011.
+The letter below is from Sen. Dianne Feinstein to a Vote Hemp supporter in reply to a letter asking her to support Sen. Ron Wyden's industrial hemp amendment to the Farm Bill.

 Sen. Dianne Feinstein (D-CA)

 If you receive a reply from one of your elected representatives please email a copy of it to us at firstname.lastname@example.org.
 It will help with our lobbying efforts to know the contents of these letters.
 We will not publish your name or address and hold them in confidence.

 Thank you for writing to express your support for Senator Wyden's (D-OR) industrial hemp amendment (S.A.
 2220) to the "Agriculture Reform, Food, and Jobs Act of 2012" (S. 3240).
 I appreciate your taking the time to write, and I welcome the opportunity to respond.